-- 37 Given that the re-use of datasets and databases is highly relevant to NZGOAL, it may be useful to note the courts' approach to what is required for infringement of copyright where a database or dataset consists of facts or information which, on their own, are not copyright works. - As with other types of copyright works, copyright in a database or dataset may be infringed by, among other things, copying either the entire database or dataset or a substantial part of it.29 In the context of arrangements and compilations, the Supreme Court has endorsed the principle that "the greater the originality, the wider will be the scope of the protection which copyright affords and vice versa".30 - 39 The Court quoted and approved the following passages from an earlier High Court decision.
-While these passages were made in the context of a graphic work, the stated principles are considered broadly to apply to "compilations" (a subset of literary works) as well:31
+- 206 Given that the re-use of datasets and databases is highly relevant to NZGOAL, it may be useful to note the courts' approach to what is required for infringement of copyright where a database or dataset consists of facts or information which, on their own, are not copyright works. - 207 As with other types of copyright works, copyright in a database or dataset may be infringed by, among other things, copying either the entire database or dataset or a substantial part of it.91 In the context of arrangements and compilations, the Supreme Court has endorsed the principle that "the greater the originality, the wider will be the scope of the protection which copyright affords and vice versa".92 - 208 The Court quoted and approved the following passages from an earlier High Court decision.
+While these passages were made in the context of a graphic work, the stated principles are considered broadly to apply to "compilations" (a subset of literary works) as well:93

 "Where ... the plaintiff relies for its copyright on a collection of individual features, none of which on their own would attract copyright, this has ramifications when it comes to infringement.
 To infringe in such circumstances the defendant must have used the same or a substantially similar arrangement or collocation of the individual features.
 If the defendant has copied the individual features but has made its own arrangement of them, this will not represent an infringement.
 That is because the plaintiff has no monopoly in the individual features as such but only in their arrangement or collocation.
-Because the plaintiffs' copyright resides in the arrangement or collocation the defendant, to infringe, must have copied the arrangement or collocation or a substantial part thereof."
+Because the plaintiffs' copyright resides in the arrangement or collocation or a substantial part thereof."